If you did not know about the first Plone Conference that was

 tuning.
 A perfect end to a long day.
 The streams went live after lunch

 so people on the internet could watch/listen to Ben's and Andy's talks.

-That evening there was a panel discussion at Tulane on
+That evening there was a panel discussion at Tulane on 'Making money

-with Plone.
+with Plone'.
 I could take no more of Plone so I headed to Philip's Bar

 on Maple St. about 4 block walk from the conference.
 We had arranged